 If you’re a little shy when it comes to online dating, Coffee Meets Bagel is a great option.
 It lends a helping hand with the conversation, offering prompts and letting matches know what they have in common to chat about.
 Instead of swiping anytime, the app sends you a bunch of potential matches (they call them “bagels”) at noon.
 Once you get these matches, you have 24 hours to like them or pass, and then if you like them, you have 8 days to make a move.

-Match is the wise grandfather of online dating.
-It’s sleek interface, industry-leading database of singles and success rate has made it age like George Clooney.
-When you sign up for the app you create a unique profile (instead of transferring Facebook info) with photos, partner preferences and your bio.
-Then you’re free to flirt with the massive pool of online dating candidates, sending “winks” to the people you like.
-You can also get personalized recommendations for matches from a dating coach, or upgrade to the paid version for $21 for six months to get more features such as seeing who’s looked at your profile.
+eHarmony is the wise grandfather of online dating.
+Its sleek interface, industry-leading database of singles and success rate have made it age like George Clooney.
+Speaking of the success rate, over 2 million happy couples exist today because of eHarmony, and the database has existed for over 20 years.
+When you sign up for the app you create a unique profile with photos, partner preferences and your bio.
+Then you’re free to flirt with the massive pool of online dating candidates.

 BEST LGBTQ APP

-Gay or bisexual singles looking to hookup have the best app for doing just that: Grindr.
-It’s easy to use, efficient, and users say it leads to hookups very often – sometimes in as little as 10 minutes.
+Gay, bisexual, queer and curious singles looking to hook up have the best app for doing just that: Grindr.
+It’s easy to use, efficient, and users say it leads to hookups very often — sometimes in as little as 10 minutes.
 This is mainly thanks to a huge database, but also a proximity feature that shows you the closest guys when you log on.
 But while casual hookups are common, the app does start relationships as well.